 Men across a wide range of cultures are more willing, on average, to have casual sex than are women, and their standards for sex partners tend to be lower (Petersen & Hyde, 2010; Saad, Eba, & Se). , 2006).
 These differences may be influenced by differential evolutionary-based predispositions of men and women.
 Because they do not need to invest a lot of time in child rearing, men may be evolutionarily predisposed to be more willing and desiring of having sex with many different partners and may be less selective in their choice of mates.
 Women on the other hand, because they must invest substantial effort in raising each child, should be more selective.

 But gender differences in mate preferences may also be accounted for in terms of social norms and expectations.
-Overall, on average, across the world as a whole, women still tend to have lower status than men, and as a result, they may find it important to attempt to raise their http://www.besthookupwebsites.org/jackd-vs-grindr/ status by marrying men who have more of it.
+Overall, on average, across the world as a whole, women still tend to have lower status than men, and as a result, they may find it important to attempt to raise their https://www.besthookupwebsites.org/jackd-vs-grindr/ status by marrying men who have more of it.
 Men who, on average, already have higher status may be less concerned in this regard, allowing them to focus relatively more on physical attractiveness.
 Consistent with these arguments, some studies show that women’s preference for men of high status, rather than for physically attractive men, is greatest in cultures in which women are less well educated, poorer, and have less control over conception and family size (Petersen & Hyde, 2010).

 You might find yourself wondering why people find physical attractiveness so important when it seems to say so little about what the person is really like as a person.
 If beauty is really only “skin deep,” as the proverb goes, why are we so concerned with it?